KR-Labs/krl-data-connectors/README.md

 ## Contributing

-KR-Labs welcomes contributions that advance the scalability, reliability, and coverage of KRL Data Connectors.
-Review the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines prior to submitting changes.
+KR-Labs welcomes contributions that enhance the scalability, reliability, and domain coverage of KRL Data Connectors.
+All contributors are required to review [CONTRIBUTING.md](CONTRIBUTING.md) prior to submitting changes.

-All contributors must sign the [Contributor License Agreement (CLA)](https://krlabs.dev/cla) before code can be merged.
+A signed [Contributor License Agreement (CLA)](https://krlabs.dev/cla) is mandatory for all code contributions.

 ---

 ## License

 KRL Data Connectors are distributed under the **Apache License 2.0**.
-See the [LICENSE](LICENSE) file for full license text.
+For the full license text, refer to the [LICENSE](LICENSE) file.

-**License highlights:**
+**Key License Terms:**
 - Permits commercial use, modification, and redistribution
 - Patent grant included
 - Compatible with proprietary software